Header

 • Workshop 2: June 2nd, 9:00 - 12:00 at UZH

-The program runs over approximately two months to allow for enough time to schedule and conduct interviews with experts and potential customers.
+The offer runs over approximately two months to allow for enough time to schedule and conduct interviews with experts and potential customers.

 Format